MR ALEX BANEKE - OPHTHALMIC SURGEON - GLAUCOMA & CATARACT

 Clear Vision Ahead: Understanding Cataract Surgery

 If your vision has become cloudy or blurry, you might be dealing with a cataract.
 The good news?
-Cataract surgery is a highly effective and routine procedure that can restore your sight, helping you see the world clearly again.
+Cataract surgery is a highly effective procedure that can restore your sight, helping you see the world clearly again.

 How is Cataract Surgery Performed?